MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 <a name="limits-on-context-shift"></a>

-## Limits on switching
+## Limitations of remote compute context

-The primary benefit of remote computing is bringing analysis to the data, using the inherent capabilities of the host platform.
-For a list of functions that are multithreaded and cluster aware, see [Running distributed analyses using RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).

-As a counter point, data manipulation and transformaton use cases are not an intended use case.
-As such, many of these functions come with local compute requirements.
-The following table covers exceptions to remote computing.
+A primary benefit of remote computing is to perform distributed analysis using the inherent capabilities of the host platform.
+For a list of analytical functions that are multithreaded and cluster aware, see [Running distributed analyses using RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).
+As a counter point, the concept of "remote compute context" is not optimized for data manipulation and transformaton workloads.
+As such, many data-related functions come with local compute requirements.
+The following table describes the exceptions to remote computing.

 | Limit | Details |
 |-------|---------|